 Do not sharpen your pencils when I am speaking, or when someone in the class "has the floor."
-This pencil sharpener is very loud, and not very good.
+This electric pencil sharpener is on the counter.

-If you need to borrow a sheet of paper, paper is located on the counter by the windows.
+If you need to borrow a sheet of paper, it is located on the shelves under the counter.